 - The court may decide to limit or prohibit the possession of electronic devices in designated areas, including courtrooms.
 In that event, the court will designate the restricted area and provide for the collection of devices from persons entering that area and the return of the devices to those persons when they leave the area.

-- An electronic device may not be brought into a jury deliberation room.
+- An electronic device may not be brought into a jury deliberation room after deliberations have begun.

 - Security and other court personnel are not liable for any damage, misplacement, or loss to electronic devices confiscated or collected under the Rule or a court order.

 Any individual who willfully violates Maryland Rule 16-208 or any reasonable limitation imposed by the local administrative judge or the presiding judge may be found in contempt of court and may be subject to sanctions in accordance with the Rules in Title 15, Chapter 200.